-For details about PDC commands, refer to the PDC Commands User's Guide.
+For details about PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4). or the PDC Commands User Guide (PolarFire).

 The "Properties Window" displays the properties of the region you have created.

 Creating Non-Rectilinear Regions

 By default, a region is created with a rectangular area.
 However, you can also create a non-rectilinear regions by merging two or more rectangular regions.